graphsignal/graphsignal-python/README.md

 Graphsignal tracer can only open outbound connections to `signal-api.graphsignal.com` and send data, no inbound connections or commands are possible.

-Raw data samples, e.g. prompts, are recorded by default.
+Raw payloads, e.g. prompts, are recorded by default.
 This feature can be disabled at tracer initialization time, if necessary.

 ## Troubleshooting